stakater/mto-docs/content/overview/why-mto.md

 Sharing a Kubernetes cluster is easy.
 Sharing it *safely*, at scale, without a platform team becoming the bottleneck for every namespace, role binding and quota change — that is the hard part.
 Multi-Tenant Operator exists to make that part routine.

+## What Kubernetes does not model

+Picture a platform serving thirty development teams.
+Each one needs namespaces, users and groups with different permissions, quota, network boundaries, required labels and annotations, standard platform configuration, secrets, GitOps access, cost visibility, development environments and a handful of integrations.
+The platform team has to work out how all of that relates to a team, and keep it consistent for as long as the team exists.

+Kubernetes understands each of those resources individually.
+What it has no native concept of is the sentence that ties them together:

+> This is Tenant A. These users belong to it, these namespaces belong to it, these resources are available to it — and the platform services around the cluster must respect the same boundary.

+A namespace is an isolation boundary, not an organization, a department or a customer.
+MTO adds the abstraction that is missing: a `Tenant` that owns many namespaces and carries the membership, access rules, resource allocation, policies, templates, cost attribution and external integrations that belong to one organizational unit.

 ## The two ways teams usually solve it

 **A cluster per team.** Isolation by duplication.
 It works, and then the bill arrives: every cluster needs its own control plane, ingress, monitoring, logging, policy engine, upgrade cycle and on-call rotation.
 Costs and operational load grow linearly with the number of teams, and the platform team spends its time on cluster fleet management instead of the platform.